micromata/generator-baumeister/README.md

 If you'd like to get to know Yeoman better and meet some of his friends, [Grunt](http://gruntjs.com) and [Bower](http://bower.io), check out the complete [Getting Started Guide](https://github.com/yeoman/yeoman/wiki/Getting-Started).

+---

+## Work in progress

+There are just a few options for now:

+- oldIeSupport
+	- Whether to make use of »html5shiv«, »respondJs« and »jquery-placeholder«
+- projectName
+	- Used in Readme.md, package.json and bower.json
+- projectDescription
+	- Used in package.json and bower.json

+… more to come :octocat:

+---

 ## License